Kasioma/CC_Cot_Mihaita_2026_Apps/README.md

   - `http://localhost:3000`

-> **_NOTE:_** Note: this is the URL of local frontend.
+> **_NOTE:_** this is the URL of local frontend.
 After finishing the development, you have to change with the one from Azure/AWS web apps.

 Record:
 - **App Client ID**